svrooij/svrooij.github.io/_posts/2022-05-27-certificate-extraction-client-credentials.md

 ## Getting access token in a secure way?

+The most secure way to get an access token is to [use a managed identity](/2022/04/21/access-api-with-managed-identity/) but that isn't always possible.
+The second most secure way is to use a managed identity to connect to the Key Vault and sign the client assertion in the cloud.

 With the above information you should be able to figure out a way to securely get access tokens for your client application with the certificate stored securely in the Key Vault.

-If you don't want to figure it out yourself, you can check out one of these links that might help you solve the issue:
+If you don't want to figure out how to sign client assertions in the cloud, you can check out one of these links that might help you solve the issue.
+We have build a special MSAL.net extension to help you do just that.

 - [Sign assertion in Key Vault](https://svrooij.io/2022/01/20/secure-multi-tenant-app/#keyvault-to-the-rescue)
 - [Nuget Smartersoft.Identity.Client.Assertion](https://www.nuget.org/packages/Smartersoft.Identity.Client.Assertion/)